evhub/coconut/DOCS.md

 ### Reserved Variables

 The Coconut compiler will modify and reference certain variables with the assumption that the code being compiled does not modify them in any way.
 If your code does modify any of these variables, your code is unlikely to work properly.
-These reserved variables are:
+These reserved variables are
-- the single variable name `__coconut__`
+- the single variable name `__coconut__`,
-- all variable names of the form `_coconut_name`
+- all variable names of the form `_coconut_name`, and
+- all attribute or method names of the form `__coconut_name__`.

 ## Expressions